20.3 C

 So where does that leave things?

 Over the next two weeks, negotiations are expected to take place, with Pakistan reportedly helping to mediate.
 Iran has already floated a broader proposal that includes sanctions relief and reconstruction.
-That’s a fairly aggressive opening position, which suggests they don’t see themselves as negotiating from weakness.
+That’s an aggressive opening position, which suggests they don’t see themselves as negotiating from weakness.

 The main question is what actually changes during this window.
 If nothing meaningful shifts, this situation likely resets when the two weeks are up.